 Blocking your number will prevent access by anyone, including you.
 If conditions change or you need access to your information, the block can be lifted either permanently or temporarily by contacting the Social Security Administration.

 For questions and assistance with blocking your SSN, you also can call the Social Security Administration toll-free at 1-877-772-1213, or visit a Social Security office.

 Freezing Your Credit Report

 To freeze your credit files, visit the freeze page on the website of each credit reporting company to find agency and state-specific requirements.
-Depending on state laws, there may a small fee may be to freeze an account.
-Generally speaking, these fees are waived if the applicant is over 65 years old or a police report showing identity theft is submitted.
+You can also freeze your credit report by calling each credit reporting agency.

 - Social Security Administration: How You Can Help Us Protect Your Social Security Number and Keep Your Information Safe

 - Social Security Administration: Social Security Office Locator